 With highly competitive tuition options, excellent curriculum, and outstanding instructors, this pathway can help students attain their goal of a Berklee music degree.

 In Prince Edward Island, and indeed all of Atlantic Canada, music is woven into the cultural fabric of the place.
-The Holland College School of Performing Arts, a partnership with Confederation Centre of the Arts, provides a post-secondary opportunity for music performance students to: develop their artistic skills; share their passion for music; explore career options; and gain an understanding of the business side of the performance industry.
+The Holland College School of Performing Arts, provides a post-secondary opportunity for music performance students to: develop their artistic skills; share their passion for music; explore career options; and gain an understanding of the business side of the performance industry.

 Prince Edward Island (PEI), is located on the east coast of Canada, just a day’s drive from Boston.
 PEI may be Canada’s smallest province, but there’s nothing small about the educational opportunities that await you here.
 Students from all over the world are choosing to make Holland College their home while they pursue their educational goals.